Here's to the Mourning

 Here's to the Mourning is the fifth studio album by American rock band Unwritten Law, released in 2005 by Lava Records.
 Much of the lyrics on the album were co-written by singer/songwriter Aimee Allen.
 She and singer Scott Russo soon began a romantic relationship and formed the side project Scott & Aimee.
 Allen and Linda Perry contributed to the writing of the album's lead single "Save Me (Wake Up Call)," which reached #5 on US modern rock charts.
 Overall the album reached #51 on the Billboard 200, becoming the highest-ranking album of the band's career.
 Songs featured in racing games include “Celebration Song”, which is featured on MX vs. ATV Unleashed and Need for Speed: Underground 2. and "F.I.G.H.T" which is featured on Burnout Revenge and Midnight Club 3: Dub Edition.

+Production

-When the band began to record the album they were without a drummer (founding drummer Wade Youman had been expelled from the band in 2003, though he would return 10 years later).
-They were joined in the studio by Adrian Young of No Doubt and Tony Palermo of Pulley who filled in on drums for the recording.
-The band got along so well with Palermo that by the time of the album's release he had joined as their permanent drummer and remain with them for four years.
-Here's to the Mourning was also the band's last album with rhythm guitarist Rob Brewer, who was ejected from the group in March 2005, a month after the album's release.
+The band spent about eight months recording the album.
+When they began to record the album they were without a drummer (founding drummer Wade Youman had been expelled from the band).
+They were joined in the studio by Adrian Young of No Doubt and Tony Palermo of Pulley who filled in on drums for the recording, as singer Scott Russo stated in a 2005 interview: "They can both play drums really well, on top of their drumming skills, they brought really good energy to the record".

+The band got along so well with Palermo that by the time of the album's release he had joined as their permanent drummer.

+In a February 2005 interview on Super Request, Russo mentioned that the band started recording the album with producer Josh Abraham, but they felt that the songs were sounding dated, like their previous works, Abraham was fired after a few songs, according to Russo, they wanted the album to sound like a modern day version of Closer, the band tried to get Trent Reznor to produce, but he wasn’t available, so they ended up getting Sean Beavan, who had worked with Nine Inch Nails, Marilyn Manson, and No Doubt.

+The album was also the band's last one with rhythm guitarist Rob Brewer, who was ejected from the group in March 2005.

+In a 2011 interview, former guitarist Steve Morris had recalled working on the album:"Here's To The Mourning was written when the band had a lot of interpersonal turmoil going on.
+None of (us) were really friends let alone a functioning professional band.
+We fired our original drummer during the writing process do to his personal issues with drugs and other things.
+And we could barely get into the studio with each other".